 As with all the animals entered, the chooks, pheasants, ducks and geese were on display before the auction started.
 Many people had never seen such a variety of different sizes, shapes and colours in one place.
 There were Silkies with their decorative top knots and unique plumage, Wyandottes with intricate lacing in a variety of colours, tiny Barbary Doves, very rare Chinese geese, and huge Cochins – to name just a few of the many breeds on display.
 Children loved the tame chooks that are free ranging at Willowbank who came begging for food.

-The Rare Breeds Auction is the main fundraiser for the local group of the Rare Breeds Conservation Society of New Zealand and all money raised will be used to support Rare Breeds projects.
-The latest such project is the Suffolk Punch horse which has become a world-wide effort to save the last of these unique draft horses from extinction.
-Future projects will include more work on the Enderby Island cattle – cattle that had survived on the Sub-Antarctic Enderby Island in the Auckland Island group for over 100 years and had adapted to the harsh living conditions there.
+The Rare Breeds Auction is the main fundraiser for the local group of the Rare Breeds Conservation Society of New Zealand and all money raised will be used to support Rare Breeds projects, which will include more work on the Enderby Island cattle – cattle that had survived on the Sub-Antarctic Enderby Island in the Auckland Island group for over 100 years and had adapted to the harsh living conditions there.
 Another animal from this isolated archipelago – the Auckland Island Pig, which was saved from extinction by the society in the 1990s – has already proven how important our work is: it is the only pig left in the whole world that is not a carrier of certain viruses thus making them the only suitable pig to grow organs to transplant into humans.
 The Auckland Island pig may well – one day – become the pig that saves your life!

 Auctioneers taking bids for Waipu goats.

 Spinning demonstration by Georgie Fairless.